circularfashion/cf-api/README.md

 You can see an example for products in [product_payload_sample.json](product_payload_sample.json).
 See [product_payload_definition.json](product_payload_definition.json) for the payload format.

-- `base64_image_file` needs to be replaced by a base64 encoding, smaller than 5MB, of an image file ("jpeg", "jpg" or "png").
+- `base64_image_file`: replace by a base64 encoded image file, smaller than 5MB ("jpeg", "jpg" or "png").
-- `base64_pdf_file` needs to be replaced by a base64 encoding, smaller than 5MB, of a file ("pdf", "jpeg", "jpg or "png").
+- `base64_pdf_file`: replace by a base64 encoded file, smaller than 5MB ("pdf", "jpeg", "jpg or "png").

-> NB: It is possible to convert a file to base64 using many tools like websites, the python `base64` library, ...
+> Tip: It is possible to convert a file to base64 using many tools like websites, the python `base64` library, ...

 ### Response
 If successful, the API will send an HTTP response `201`.